 Rethinking Online Assignments

-The effectiveness of assignments and assessments that were originally designed to be in-person might be negatively affected when transitioning to online learning.
-It is important to address these issues when adapting learning activities to an online course.
+Assignments and assessments designed to be used in person might be less effective when adapted for online learning.
+Instructors can address these issues when rethinking learning activities for an online course.

 Clearly communicate assignment instructions

-We often take for granted the multitude of informal interaction that naturally occurs in a face-to-face setting.
-Simple clarifications, adjustments, and reassurances about assignment due dates, requirements, and expectations can easily be lost when going online.
-To mitigate this, consider the following strategies.
+We often take for granted the many informal interactions that occur in a face-to-face setting.
+Simple clarifications, adjustments, and reassurances about assignment due dates, requirements, and expectations can be lost when going online.
+Consider the following strategies to mitigate this.

 - Make instructions clear and explicit.
-Provide students with clear expectations of exactly what needs to be done, when it is due, and how it will affect their grades.
+Provide students with clear guidance about exactly what needs to be done, when it is due, and how it will affect their grades.

 - Allocate more time to communicating with students.
-Be prepared to spend more time than usual communicating assignment instructions, sending reminders, answering questions, or clarifying miscommunication.
+Be prepared to spend more time communicating assignment instructions, sending reminders, answering questions, or clarifying miscommunication.

 - Be meticulous with assignment instructions.
-Be meticulous in keeping assignment instructions consistent in how and where they appear in the online learning space.
+Keep assignment instructions consistent in how and where they appear in the online learning space.
 Be sure to highlight any changes.

 - Keep it simple.
-Avoid elaborate assignments that require overly complex instructions, or if such an assignment is valuable dedicate extra time to clarify the instructions.
+Avoid elaborate assignments that require overly complex instructions.
+Or if such an assignment is important to your course, dedicate extra time to reviewing the instructions.

-Online learning, particularly that which includes asynchronous elements, gives learners more of an ability to choose how they will engage with the course.
-While this can provide more flexibility and freedom for students, it requires students to effectively and proactively manage their own learning much more than traditional formats.
+Online coursework, particularly with asynchronous elements, gives learners more choices around how they can engage with the course.
+This can provide more flexibility and freedom, but it requires students to effectively and proactively manage their own learning.
 Help your students focus more on learning and less on managing their workload with these strategies.

 - Chunk big assignments.
-Large assignments put a lot of stress on particular weeks and can be devastating if a student suffers a loss.
-A well-designed online course spreads the workload out as evenly as possible among weeks.
-With a little planning, it is easy to accommodate extended time for short assessments too.
+Large assignments put a lot of stress on particular weeks, so losing a week of work for any reason can heavily impact student success.
+A well-designed online course spreads the workload out as evenly as possible.
+With a little planning, it is also easy to accommodate extended time for short assessments.

 - Make the content needed for assignments convenient.
-If students need a particular article or weblink for an assignment, place it in a convenient place alongside the assignment instructions.
+If students need a particular article or weblink for an assignment, make it available with the assignment instructions.
 Clearly label files and materials so students can easily identify what they need to complete an assignment.

 Be intentional about community and student input

-Meaningful engagement and connectedness happen differently in online learning than they might in traditional learning formats.
+Meaningful engagement and connection may happen differently in online learning than in traditional learning formats.
 Students can become disconnected from learning if the assignments are not meaningful to them, especially with asynchronous formats.
 These strategies can help you to get students more engaged with assignments.

 - Try group projects, if it makes sense.
-While group projects can be more difficult to organize, they are a great way to get students in the class to know each other and to build a classroom community.
+While group projects can be more difficult to organize, they are a great way to get students in the course to know each other and build a learning community.

-- Build-in low-stakes community-building assignments.
-Try starting students off with something very simple, like a self-introduction activity, that lets them share something about themselves and connect to one another.
-Then perhaps create spaces for students to get to know each other and deepen connections around shared interests, experiences, or communities.
+- Introduce low-stakes community-building assignments.
+Try starting students off with something very simple, like a self introduction exercise, that lets them share something about themselves and connect to one another.
+Then, perhaps create spaces for students to get to know each other and deepen connections around shared interests, experiences, or communities.

 - Let students influence assignments.
 Consider assignments that connect to topics and issues that students care about.
 Include an element of student choice and gather feedback from students on the design of the assignment.
 You might even have students contribute to rubrics or grading criteria.